Websoft9/handbook/docs/sales/marketplace/offer.md

 # English

 * Docker-based, easy to deploy and upgrade
-* Console panel for installing and managing multiple applications on a single instance
+* Control panel for installing and managing multiple applications on a single instance
 * One-click deployment of over 200 template applications from the console
 ```